SamS-2024/mvc/README.md

 http://127.0.0.1:8000/

-"Thanks for checking out the project!"
+Thank you for checking out the project!